 3. Sun comes up, the winds pick the pace too causing shooting stones

-Shooting stones are one of the most dangerous of all concerns you should have while you are on a Ladakh trip of a Spiti valley trip as they are totally unpredictable and hard to locate/spot.
-The small stones comes at a speed of bullet and crashes the windshields or side windows and sometimes triggers massive landslides too.
+Shooting stones are one of the most dangerous of all concerns you should have while you are on a Ladakh trip of a Spiti valley trip as they are unpredictable and hard to locate/spot.
+The small stones come at a speed of a bullet and crash the windshields or side windows and sometimes trigger massive landslides too.